Sitefinity/sitefinity-aspnetcore-mvc-samples/src/change-grid-system/README.md

 In Sitefinity base your page on this new _Layout template.

+## Override form layout:

+In order to override the form default layout file create a new layout cshtml file in the Views/Shared directory.
+The file should be called FormsDefault.cshtml, so that Sitefinity recognizes it.

+Add a stylesheet link to your prefered css framework (in this example we're using https://tailwindcss.com/)

+Now all forms will use the provided layout file instead of the default one.

 ## Custom template for section widget:

 Add a Default.cshtml file under Views/Shared/Components/Section.
+This replaces the default template of the widget.

+In it we build the tailwind classes using a custom Tag helper.

+## Custom template for form section widget:

+The process here is the same as with a page widget.

+Add a Default.cshtml file under Views/Shared/Components/FormSection.
 This replaces the default template of the widget.

 In it we build the tailwind classes using a custom Tag helper.